Levdbas/support-hours/README.txt

 Tags: time, hours, tracking, client, pre-paid
 Requires at least: 3.0.1
 Tested up to: 4.6.1
-Stable tag: 1.1.1
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

- The support-hours plugin can be used to give your customers insights on the status of their pre-paid support-hours.
+ The support-hours plugin can be used to give your customers insight on the status of their pre-paid support hours.

 == Description ==

-Tracking their pre-paid hours for customers can be a pain.
-They have to check their mail or call you how many time they have left.
-Support Hours give direct insights to the amount of hours bought and used via an animated CSS3 Dashboard widget.
-They can even contact you directly via an easy mail-link.
+Many webdevelopers  offer pre-paid hours to their customers to maintain their websites.
+It can be a long wait for both the developers and the customer to find out how many hours are left to be spent on maintenance work.
+This plugin makes this process much easier by displaying the hours bought and left directly in a dashboard widget.

 The amount of bought and used hours can be set via the an extra settings page.
-After the first activation you need to set the main support hour manager (you).
+After the first activation you need to set the support hour managers.
-This account can only access the management page so no sudden strange changes in the hours you've set.
+These accounts can only access the management page, so no sudden changes in the hours you've set.

 == Installation ==

 This section describes how to install the plugin and get it working.

-e.g.

 1. Upload .zip to the `/wp-content/plugins/` directory or download via plugin manager
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure plugin under 'settings' in the admin dashboard.
+3. Configure plugin under 'settings' in the admin dashboard.
+4. See the admin widget displayed on your dashboard.

 == Frequently Asked Questions ==

 = Why did you create this plugin? =

 To help my customers keep track of their pre-paid hours.

+= Do you have plans to work on new functions for the plugin? =

+Yes!
+I am planning a feature to set the date, name of developer, description of maintenance and hours spent per maintenance job.
+These will be displayed under the circle to give the customer insight on which maintenance work which amount of hours were spent.

 = Is this your first plugin? =